aieng-lab/llm-voicechat-demo/README.md

 //Link to GUI screenshot

-"Bot Status" field will show you the current state of the program:
+In the middle of the screen a text field will inform you about the current state of the program:

    - "Ich schlafe ...": The program is initialized, and ready to be started.
    - "Ich spreche ...": The generated speech is being played and plotted.